 He sketched briefly the events which had contributed to the shaping of that attitude.
 The day after the 1947 resolution had been adopted, Arab attacks had begun in Jerusalem and elsewhere.
 By March 1948 Jewish Jerusalem was in a state of siege; many times the Jews in the city were completely cut off and trapped.
 This state of affairs had existed in spite of the fact that the British mandate was still in force, and the British Administration and the British Army still in Jerusalem.
-At the special session of the General Assembly in April it had been the Jews who pressed for intervention by the United Nations to safeguard Jerusalem, its inhabitants and the Holy Places, but without success. sequently, responsibility had of necessity been assumed by the Israeli Government, before the State of Israel was officially in The Israeli Army had repeatedly weakened itself in order to hold Jerusalem and provide it with the food, water and There had been many civilian arms necessary for its survival. casualties; the State of Israel had paid no small price for the the dark endowed promote the defence of Jerusalem.
+At the special session of the General Assembly in April it had been the Jews who pressed for intervention by the United Nations to safeguard Jerusalem, its inhabitants and the Holy Places, but without success.
+Consequently, responsibility had of necessity been assumed by the Israeli Government, before the State of Israel was officially in existence.
+The Israeli Army had repeatedly weakened itself in order to hold Jerusalem and provide it with the food; water and arms necessary for its survival.
+There had been many civilian casualties; the State of Israel had paid no small price for the defence of Jerusalem.